Malcolm Brogdon NBA Playoffs Player Props: Celtics vs. Heat

 Malcolm Brogdon Insights vs. the Heat

-- The Heat are the second-best defensive squad in the league, allowing 109.8 points per game.

-- Allowing 41.9 rebounds per contest, the Heat are the sixth-ranked squad in the league.
+- Conceding 109.8 points per contest, the Heat are the second-ranked team in the league defensively.

-- In terms of assists, the Heat are ranked 14th in the league, giving up 25.6 per contest.
+- The Heat are the sixth-ranked team in the league, giving up 41.9 rebounds per game.

 Malcolm Brogdon vs. the Heat